Puabi

-The meaning of Puabi's name is uncertain, though it could perhaps mean "word of my father" or "orchard of my father."
+The meaning of Puabi's name is uncertain, though it could perhaps mean "word of my father" or "orchard of my father".

 Tomb of Puabi

 British archaeologist Leonard Woolley discovered the tomb of Puabi, which was excavated between 1922 and 1934 by a joint team sponsored by the British Museum and the University of Pennsylvania Museum of Archaeology and Anthropology.
-The Woolley team included his wife and fellow archaeologist, Katharine, who drew the detailed diagrams of the site.
+The Woolley team included his wife, Katharine, a fellow archaeologist, who drew the detailed diagrams of the site.
 Puabi's tomb was found along with approximately 1,800 other graves at the Royal Cemetery at Ur.
 Puabi's tomb was clearly unique among the other excavations, not only because of the large number of high-quality and well-preserved grave goods, but also because her tomb had been untouched by looters through the millennia.

 Objects in the tomb

 The number of grave goods that Woolley uncovered in Puabi's tomb was staggering.
 They included a heavy, golden headdress made of golden leaves, rings and plates; a superb lyre (see Lyres of Ur) complete with a golden and lapis lazuli-encrusted bearded bull's head; a profusion of gold tableware; golden, carnelian, and lapis lazuli cylindrical beads used in extravagant necklaces and belts; a chariot adorned with lioness heads in silver, and an abundance of silver, lapis lazuli, and golden rings and bracelets, as well as her headdress, a belt made of gold rings, carnelian and lapis beads, and other various rings and earrings.
 Puabi's headdress drew inspiration from nature in its floral motifs and is made up of gold ribbons and leaves, lapis and carnelian beads, and gold flowers.

 The textiles in the tomb had been reduced to dust.
 Nonetheless, Wooley deduced the pattern of the weaves from the undisturbed remains.
-The weaves included "plain over-and-under right-angle weave"(i.e., Tabby weave), "finely woven cloth with a diagonal rib", and "a loosely woven right-angle weave fabric on one side of which were long threads forming either a very deep pile or else tassels".
+The weaves included "plain over-and-under right-angle weave" (i.e., Tabby weave), "finely woven cloth with a diagonal rib", and "a loosely woven right-angle weave fabric on one side of which were long threads forming either a very deep pile or else tassels".